Integration by Closed Caption Creator

 loadProjectData(ccprj) ccprj: object or string (Closed Caption Project JSON data) Loads a complete Closed Caption Creator project (in .ccprj format) into the editor.
 Promise<{ success: boolean, message: string }>

 getProjectData() None Retrieves the entire current project data from the editor in .ccprj JSON format.
-Promise (Complete project JSON)
+Promise<object> (Complete project JSON)

 Importing & Exporting Subtitles